Marwan-lord/Resgen/README.md

 while avoiding bloated dependencies.
 Define your resume once in JSON,then generate consistent PDF versions tailored to different opportunities.

->[!WARNING]
-> The app might not work due to problems with reading fonts from font directories if you encounter such problem please submit an issue

 ## Prerequisites
 1. Having LiberationSans font installed